Posted on June 5, 2019 and last updated on May 25, 2026

 • Preserve Size: 2,366 acres

-• Trail Mileage: ~18 miles of biking and walking trails in park
+• Trail Mileage: ~18 miles biking/hiking trails

 • Pets: yes

-• Difficulty: easy to moderately challenging
+• Difficulty: easy to moderate

 Directions: From Route 1, turn onto Route 186 south to the small village of Winter Harbor.
 In town, turn left to continue on Route 186.
 In half a mile or so, you’ll reach the park road on your right.
 Continue 1 mile to the park headquarters to buy your park pass.